 When I perform a D&C, it is always accompanied by hysteroscopy, in which I slide a slender scope with a camera and light attached to it through the cervix in order to see what’s going on inside the uterus.
 If a fibroid is present, I insert a small instrument through the hysteroscope to cut the fibroid into small pieces, a process known as fibroid resection or morcellation.
 The small pieces of fibroid than are easily removed.
 The patient goes home that day, fibroid-free.

-- Q What are the risks of removing a large uterine fibroid?
+- Q What are the risks of uterine fibroid embolization (UFE)?

-- Q Is there a cure for uterine fibroids?
+- Q Are there alternative treatments for uterine fibroids?